-When users make a payment with either Alipay or WeChat Pay abroad, the customer always pays in Chinese Yuan (RMB), while the stores receive the payment in their local currency.
+When users make a payment with either Alipay or WeChat Pay abroad (the two favourite Chinese social media platforms that introduce payment systems to Chinese people), the customer always pays in Chinese Yuan (RMB), while the stores receive the payment in their local currency.
 This means that it is not necessary for non-Chinese businesses to deal with foreign exchange, as the revenue is sent to the business’s usual bank account.

-Therefore, this is a great opportunity for retailers in Europe who provide mobile payment solutions to market themselves to Chinese tourists without making major adjustments to their payment systems.
+Therefore, this is a great opportunity for retailers in Europe who provide mobile payment solutions to market themselves and attract Chinese tourists without making major adjustments to their payment systems.

 4. Install WeChat Pay and Alipay

 Recently, WeChat Pay, the online payment giant from China created by Tencent in 2011, started introducing its instant payment service in France through cooperation with French bank BNP Paribas, making it available to French retailers, to compete with its Chinese rival Alipay from the Alibaba Group, which already has a decent presence in France, meaning that French retailers are now able to target over 938 million monthly active WeChat users.
 And we’re not just talking large department stores here.